Skreamzz/Ishwikiclone/How-To-Enable-OpenRC-&-Start-Services-When-iSH-App-Starts.md

 grep: /proc/filesystems: No such file or directory
 ```

 These warnings can typically be ignored.
 They result from features not yet implemented in iSH.
-As long as the line mentioning the service modification ends with `[ OK ]`, there's no cause for concern.
+As long as the line mentioning the service status change ends with `[ OK ]`, there's no cause for concern.

 ## Installing a Sample Service - `sshd`